 Cyan arrows represents thruster forces, the green arrow represents the translation motion (or thrust).
 The red arrow represents the torque force in your vessel, if you have a red arrow then your ship will rotate when trying to translate in docking mode.
 So all you have to do is place your RCS thrusters in a way that eliminates this force.
 The red circular arrow is an indication of how fast the vessel will rotate.
 The red CoM marker is the dry center of mass (DCoM) which represents the center of mass of your vessel when it doesn't have any fuel (in the picture, without liquid fuel, oxidizer or mono-propellant, but is configurable).

-Check the imgur album for some examples
+Image album with some examples

 Sources are in the zip file and in github.